thspencer/pytivo-video-mgr2/README.txt

 means if you have deleted a video, since this is the only change possible through the HME interface.
 If you build your cache ahead of time, your are responsible for keeping it up to date as you add/delete videos.
 This is the way mine is configured, and I rebuild my cache each night through a cron job.

+As a convenience, you can also trigger a rebuild of the cache with the remote control by hitting Thumbs-Up three times in succession.
+The app will be non-responsive while the cache is rebuilding.
+After it is done, it will restart at the top of the tree.

 There are options you can specify for building the cache.
 These are specified in the "buildcache.ini" file in the vidmgr directory.
 Here is an example buildcache.ini file: